spalmurray/spalmurray/README.md

 Howdy!

-I'm software engineer from Canada, I have a dog named Popcorn, and I wish I could drink more coffee.
+I'm software engineer from Canada, I have a German shepherd named Popcorn, and I wish I could drink more coffee.